The County...on the Move! PEC's Transportation Master Plan & Cycling Master Plan

 Fix the roads for cars first then consideration can be given to upgrading the roads for cycling.

-Debby Cermak almost 3 years ago
+Debby Cermak over 3 years ago

 We need paved shoulders for bicycles between Picton and Cherry Valley.
 I have seen one accident due to bicycles causing a rear end collision.
 Cyclists seem to think they own the road sometimes riding 2 and 3 abreast.

-odge almost 3 years ago
+odge over 3 years ago

 Just a small thing, but I'd like to see more of the new developments consider that customers may want to bike to shop and do business.
 For example the new Foodland plaza backs right on to the millennium trail, however to get to the plaza you have to cross the busy main Street bike down to the lights, and cross again to get over to the parking lot.
 It would have been so easy to make a small entry point off the trail into the parking lot.
 That would make it easier for people from Picton as well as Bloomfield to bike the trail to do some shopping

-vickiwood58 almost 3 years ago
+vickiwood58 over 3 years ago

 Why are we spending more tax payer money to build this for tourists??
 There may be a few local residents and new tourist residents who use this but it is for the tourists, let’s be real.
 We need money spent on supporting residents who have lived and worked here for years.
 We need supports for our children to have something to do other than sit home while tourists over run our community all summer.
 We need low income housing NOW.
 We need a council who is looking out for residents rather than sinking more money to attract more tourists.

-Lisa Vincent almost 3 years ago
+Lisa Vincent over 3 years ago

 I am concerned that when a bike lane was established on my road it impacted turtle nesting.
 Several turtles were killed the the years following this project.
 Since turtles shut down an environmental wind energy project has turtle death been considered in this project.
 As well bikers here rarely keep to the path and continue to use the driving lanes.
 Will bikes be expected to be licensed as they formerly were in the town of Picton so that traffic issues can be reported?

-J Goodman almost 3 years ago
+J Goodman over 3 years ago

 I walked through the town hall corner from the fairgrounds to county co-working the other day and the speed of cars up Bridge to turn right is probably most dangerous aspect for pedestrians.
 The roundabout with pedestrian corridors works best for me, especially if the one crosswalk is aligned as close as possible with the front steps of Shire Hall.

-Blair Falconer over 3 years ago
+Blair Falconer about 4 years ago

 Many Thanks to the whole team for their presentation of the draft recommendations on November 25th.